 7. This is an “online find” that gets a special shout-out because Ashar completely discovered it and acted on it herself.
 She loves Squinkies – and if you don’t have the, er, good fortune to know what they are, you can conveniently see photos on her blog.
 She searched for “house for Squinkies” and found this one based from an Altoids tin.
 At the time, we had no Altoids, so Ashar improvised, and COMPLETELY without any assistance came up with this:

 Underneath the parents on the queen-sized bed, the “bedspread” says WE ARE AN ECO FAMILY, because Ashar built their house all from recycled materials, like a former jewelry box, old cardboard scraps, odds and ends of scrapbooking paper, bottle caps and more.

 In the top picture, looking out the window, the family can see trees (the green).
 On TV, they’re watching a program about rare butterflies, probably on the National Geographic Channel.

 We have, by the way, since acquired an Altoids tin, thanks to my brother-in-law John in New Jersey, who we saw when we went with my sister Carol to the Philadelphia Museum of Art (more on that in another post).
 So, I’m sure the Squinkies will continue to expand their recycled abodes.

 So that’s a look at seven snippets from our unschooling life in the last week.
-I’m so excited… it’s really sinking in to me now that we’ve almost finished what would be Sarah’s sixth-grade year if she were still in public school, and she’s made such progress since the start of the year.
+I’m so excited… it’s really sinking in to me now that we’ve almost finished what would be Ashar’s sixth-grade year if she were still in public school, and she’s made such progress since the start of the year.
 That’s exciting… and I can’t wait to keep rolling right into our next set of experiences!